jyeary/dnsjnio/README.md

 Version
 -------

 This code will run against dnsjava-2.0.0 -> dnsjava-2.0.8 inclusive.
+It is necessary to download and install the correct version of __dnsjava__ before using this library.

-It is necessary to download and install the correct version of dnsjava before using this library.
+__dnsjnio-1.0.4.jar___ is compiled using JDK 7.

 Demo
 ----